 Uneven cash receipts, leading to spikes in liquidity requirements and pressure on working capital

 Loss of credit insurance

 In addition to these risks to the construction sector, HMRC has introduced a change to VAT (effective 1 March 2021).
 VAT can make up to 30% of cash within a business so, depending on your business model, this may have a significant impact on cashflow and working capital.
-Details of the new regulation and its potential impact can be found here.

 Fortunately, there are several steps that construction companies can take to mitigate these risks: